Hariharan119/SoilClassification_annam/README.md

 **Soil classification using SEResNeXt50 with cross-validation, ensembling, and advanced augmentations for the ANNAM.AI Hackathon.**

 This repository presents a robust soil classification pipeline developed using PyTorch and `torchvision`.
-The model utilizes advanced training techniques such as MixUp, ColorJitter, 3-Fold Cross-Validation, and model ensembling to ensure high accuracy and generalization.

 All functionalities are implemented within a single notebook, adhering to the hackathon submission requirements.